 - Talk to the financial aid office at your college.

-- Complete a financial aid application (FAFSA or WASFA) for fall quarter 2020.
+- Complete a financial aid application (FAFSA or WASFA) .
 The new Washington College Grant will cover the cost of tuition for many more families now.

 The following information is based on general guidance from the U.S. Department of Education and the Washington Student Achievement Council.